silnrsi/wstr/src/content/docs/reference/standards.md

   order: 9200
 lastUpdated: 2024-11-11
 ---
 Many of the pages on this site will reference different standards.
-Below we list links to the various standards mentioned
+Below we list links to the various standards mentioned.

 ## Encoding